jwebmeister/tacspeak/README.md

     - take too much memory, e.g. 2-4 GB of VRAM (textures pop-in in-game).
     - take too much CPU/GPU processing power.
     - are designed for wider applications beyond speech *command* recognition, e.g. free-form dictation.
-- there are decades-old ASR's that are fit-for-purpose, but their software toolchain and build process are too unwieldy.
+- there are decades-old ASR's that are fit-for-purpose, but their tool and build chains were too unwieldy.
 - on paper, the Windows Speech Recognition engine should be perfect for my use-case, it just hates me (and everyone else).
 - I needed a customisable speech recognition framework to fit my specific use-case.

-Tacspeak isn't perfect, but it beats the competition by a fair margin, precisely because it can be customised to your specific commands, for your specific context.
+Tacspeak isn't perfect, but it is a very strong option, precisely because it can be so highly customised to your specific commands, for your specific application.

 ## Contributing